A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Plots

 \section{Plots}

 Figure~\ref{fig:all_scatter_2d} shows the sampling patterns for all baselines, and all combinations of the sampling region, method and scalarization for our approach.
-Figure~\ref{fig:all_bsr_2d_syn} shows the SR for all sampling regions and scalarizations for the two-objective problem.
-Figure~\ref{fig:all_bsr_high_dim} shows the SR for all sampling regions and scalarizations for all the other multi-objective problems.
+Figure~\ref{fig:all_bsr_2d_syn} show the plots for the Bayes for all sampling regions and scalarizations for the two-objective problem.
+Figure~\ref{fig:all_bsr_high_dim} shows the Bayes regret for all sampling regions and scalarizations for all the other multi-objective problems.
 Figure~\ref{fig:all_lsh_samples} shows the sampled objective values for the LSH Glove experiment.